The Italian Job (2003 film): Plot

-Professional safecracker John Bridger's team have plans to steal $35 million worth of gold bullion from a safe in Venice from Italian gangsters who had stolen it weeks earlier.
-Professional fixer Charlie Croker, computer expert Lyle or "Napster", wheelman Handsome Rob, inside man Steve, and explosives expert Left Ear comprise the team.
-Although the heist is successful, Steve double-crosses them as they drive towards Austria with the bullion.
-With another crew he takes it for himself and kills John.
+Professional safecracker John Bridger's team has plans to steal $35 million worth of gold bars from a safe in Venice from Italian gangsters who had stolen it weeks earlier.
+Professional fixer Charlie Croker, computer expert Lyle or "Napster", wheelman Handsome Rob, explosives expert Left Ear, and inside man Steve comprise the team.
+Although the heist is successful, Steve double-crosses them as they drive towards Austria with the bullion, with another crew he takes it for himself and kills John.
 Rob drives the van over the bridge into the water to protect the others, using air tanks from the heist to stay alive.
 Steve leaves them for dead.

-A year later in Philadelphia, Charlie finds Steve, under a new identity, is laundering the gold through Ukrainian jeweler Yevhen to finance his lavish lifestyle in Los Angeles.
+A year later in Philadelphia, Charlie finds Steve, under a new identity, laundering the gold through Ukrainian jeweler Yevhen to finance his lavish lifestyle in Los Angeles.
 Charlie gathers the team, and also recruits John's daughter Stella, a skilled private safe expert, offering her the chance to avenge her father's death.
 They stake out Steve's mansion, and Stella, disguised as a cable technician, maps out its interior and determines the location of Steve's safe containing the bullion.

 Unaware of Stella's identity, Steve asks her out on a date.
 The plan is to blow the safe while Steve is away on his supposed date, using three heavily modified Mini Coopers to transport the gold out of the mansion.
 Supplier Skinny Pete gets the explosives and mechanic Wrench modifies the cars.

 On Steve's last visit to Yevhen, Yevhen accidentally reveals that he knows about the Venice heist.
 To cover his tracks, Steve kills him.
-Mashkov, the leader of a Ukrainian crime family and Yehven's cousin, traces the gold back to Skinny Pete via Yevhen's ex-employee Vance.
+Mashkov, the leader of a Ukrainian crime family and Yevhen's cousin, traces the gold back to Skinny Pete via Yevhen's ex-employee Vance.

 On the night of the planned heist, the crew discovers that Steve's neighbors are having a party so they have to abort, as the explosives would draw attention.
 Stella still has to meet Steve, but inadvertently gives away her identity by using her dad's catchphrase.
 The team arrives to protect her, and Steve taunts them as he says he still has the upper hand.

-Steve plans to transport the gold to Mexico City by armored car to a private plane from LAX which Napster hears through his tap on his phone.
+Aware that Charlie intends to steal it back, Steve decides to move the gold to Mexico City.
+His plan, which involves transporting the gold via armored car from his L.A. home to a private plane at LAX, is overheard by Napster using a phone tap.
 Charlie and his gang make a new plan to steal the gold en route to the airport by hijacking the city's traffic control system, forcing the armored car to a planned spot where they will execute the heist.